 Do your German shepherd’s hind legs appear bent?
 If so, it maybe be because of breeding.
 The exaggerated hind leg angulation is often bred into the dog because of standards that dictate rear legs (upper and lower thighs) should come as close to a 90-degree angle as possible.
 Along these same lines, a sloping back causes hindquarters to become more angulate and, thus, prone to lower back pain.

 These bent legs could point toward one of many health problems, one of which is hip dysplasia.
-If you notice a difference in your dog’s gait or a resistance to climbing stairs, it may be a good idea to have a certified veterinarian check your pup out.
+If you notice a difference in your dog’s gait or resistance to climbing stairs, it may be a good idea to have a certified veterinarian check your pup out.
 Although irreversible, canine hip dysplasia can be monitored and treated to reduce chronic pain.
-According to the Orthopedic Foundation for Animals, 19.8% of German shepherds born between 2011 and 2015 suffer from hip dysplasia.
+According to the Orthopedic Foundation for Animals, 19.8% of German shepherds suffer from hip dysplasia.
 The progression of it and the treatment options available depend on a number of factors, including the degree of misalignment and age of the dog.

 CHD has a range of signs, depending on the severity of the disease and degree of looseness in the joint.
 Symptoms include a “bunny hop” gait, limping, lameness in the hind legs, and decreased range of motion, among others.
 The severity also ranges from mild to extreme pain—some German shepherds even have to use a wheelchair.